AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 [EM: Is your goal to create a research apparatus or go create an apparatus that will successfully remove fluoride in the field?]

 [CT: The goal is to create a apparatus that will be used for research purposes only.
-Then, researchers in the field can use this apparatus to conduct feasability tests to determine if using our system of coagulation/flocculation/sedimentation to remove fluoride in drinking water is a viable solution in the intended setting.
+Then, researchers in the field can use this apparatus to conduct feasibility tests to determine if using our system of coagulation/flocculation/sedimentation to remove fluoride in drinking water is a viable solution in the intended setting.
 If these tests are successful, then we can start thinking about designing a real fluoride removal system to be used by communities in India.
 I added a sentence to the abstract and will explain this in more detail in the introduction.]

 ## Introduction